Name and location of repository

 Forms part of the United States District Court Oral History Project.

-Incomplete transcript (32 pages) and handwritten index (4 pages) are available for in-person use at the Oregon Historical Society Research Library.
+Handwritten index (4 pages) available for in-person use at the Oregon Historical Society Research Library.

 Description control element